jetbrains-academy/gateway-to-pandas/Pandas/Data Exploration/Query filtering/task.md

 ## Task
-Left in dataframe only the data that meets the following criteria:
+Again you're required to filter the DataFrame such that it only retains entries fulfilling these specification:
-1. Age less or equal than 60
+1. `Age` is 60 or less.
-2. Name starts with A or D
+2. `Name` starts with either "A" or "D".
-3. Surname is not "Brown"
+3. `Surname` is not "Brown".